mo-op/SocialButterfly/README.md

 ## To run the application
 1. Install Tkinter.
+2. Don't forget to run your Redis server before launching the application
-2. Run the app.py file.
+3. Run the app.py file.
-3. To test login, use the following credentials: username = test password = test
+4. To test login, use the following credentials: username = test password = test